You can use Tailscale with Kubernetes, you know

 CAP_NET_ADMIN is used for configuring a network; by removing these, if an attacker were to discover and exploit a vulnerability in Tailscale, they couldn’t use these capabilities in your system.
 With our latest release, Tailscale v1.16, Tailscale also ships with a HTTP proxy server in addition to the SOCKS proxy support added in v1.6.
 This lets you run Tailscale on container and serverless platforms like Heroku, Google Cloud Run, and GitHub Actions.

 We know we still have some work to do here.
 Userspace networking doesn’t allow you to use an exit node or connect to a subnet router, but does work if the container itself is an exit node or subnet router.
+Update: You can use an exit node or connect to a subnet router in userspace networking mode in Tailscale v1.20 or later.

 Tailscale lets you add containers to your network as ephemeral nodes

 For workloads that appear and disappear, like containers and functions, you want an authentication key that can be reused across workloads, but that won’t make you deal with that long list of workloads as if they were pets instead of cattle.
 So, connect an ephemeral node to your tailnet using an ephemeral auth key.
 You can’t yet add an ACL tag to an authentication key.
+Update: Auth keys can now include an ACL tag binding.

 Tailscale can run in a sidecar container alongside other workloads